 • Neurological and muscular disorders: headaches, facial tics, neck pain, rib neuritis, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica, osteoarthritis.

-• Urinary, menstrual, and reproductive problems.
+• Urinary, menstrual, hormone balance and reproductive problems.

 Acupuncture is particularly useful in resolving physical problems related to tension and stress and emotional conditions.